Alys Robi: Later years

 In the early 1990s, Alys returned into the public eye after the massive success she had with a song written for her by Alain Morisod ("Laissez-moi encore chanter").
 Books, theses, plays and television series were written about her.
-A film was released in December 2004: Alys Robi: Ma vie en cinémascope ("Alys Robi: My Life in Cinemascope"), titled Bittersweet Memories in English.
+A film was released in December 2004: Alys Robi: Ma vie en cinémascope (litterally "Alys Robi: My Life in Cinemascope"), titled Bittersweet Memories in English.

 Robitaille has published two autobiographies: Ma carrière, ma vie ("My Career, My Life", 1980) and Un long cri dans la nuit: Cinq Années à l'Asile ("A Long Cry in the Night: Five Years in the Asylum", 1990).
 The last autobiography title comes from the song Un long cri dans la nuit, written and composed for Lady Alys by the songwriter Christine Charbonneau in 1989.

 Several of Robi's songs have been used for commercial ads.
 Sico, notably, played on the similarity between its brand name and the title of "Tico Tico" to produce a very catchy campaign based on a spoof of the song.

+On September 19, 2008 Alice performed 3 songs for the Desjardins Caisse populaire du Centre-ville de Quebec for their annual general meeting to great acclaim with an audience that knew her well in her hometown.

 Robitaille died in the Hôpital Maisonneuve-Rosemont, Montreal, at the age of 88, on May 28, 2011.